usdaud/algotradinglib.github.io/en/pedia/s/social_sentiment_analysis.md

 ## Key Concepts

 ### Sentiment Analysis
-[Sentiment analysis](../s/sentiment_analysis.md), also known as opinion mining, is a field of Natural Language Processing (NLP) that involves extracting subjective information from text data.
+[Sentiment analysis](../s/sentiment_analysis.md), also known as opinion mining, is a field of [Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) that involves extracting subjective information from text data.
 The analysis can be categorized into three main types:
 1. **Polarity Detection**: Measures whether the sentiment expressed in a piece of text is positive, negative, or neutral.
 2. **Emotion Classification**: Identifies specific emotions such as happiness, sadness, anger, and fear.
 3. **Aspect-Based [Sentiment Analysis](../s/sentiment_analysis.md)**: Focuses on identifying sentiment related to specific aspects or attributes of an entity.